 Setting the SMTP service to automatic startup

-After configuring the SMTP server you should make sure it is set to automatic startup: Open the Windows Services control panel and locate the Simple Mail Transfer Protocol service.
-Double click it and set it to Automatic startup.
-Then click OK to save.
+After configuring the SMTP server, ensure it is set to automatic startup: Open the Windows Services control panel and locate the Simple Mail Transfer Protocol service.
+Double-click it and set it to Automatic startup.
+Select OK to save.

 Configuring FotoWeb to use the local SMTP server

-Enter 127.0.0.1 as the Server name and leave Username and Password fields blank (since the SMTP server was configured for anonymous access from localhost above).
+- Enter 127.0.0.1 as the Server name and leave Username and Password empty (since the SMTP server was configured for anonymous access from the localhost above).

-If FotoWeb refuses to accept the SMTP server name when entered in the Operations Center as shown above, it's most likely because IIS6 does not support IPv6.
-The workaround is to create an entry in the server's HOSTS file (C:\Windows\System32\drivers\etc\) that maps the server name to 127.0.0.1, thus forcing the name resolution to use an IPv4 address.
+Note: If FotoWeb refuses to accept the SMTP server name in the Operations Center, as shown above, it's most likely because IIS6 does not support IPv6.
+The workaround is to create an entry in the server's HOSTS file (C:\Windows\System32\drivers\etc\) that maps the server name to 127.0.0.1, therefore forcing the name resolution to use an IPv4 address.